claricombo/claricombos/README.md

 My name is Claricombos!

 I'm currently learning Python, HTML and Virtualisation.

-You can get in contact, you can go to either of my websites, [claricombos.rf.gd](claricmbos.rf.gd) or by making an issue in this repo.
+You can get in contact, you can go to my [claricombos.rf.gd](website), or by making an issue in this repo.
 Fun fact: I ❤️ music.